Stamford Raffles

-Early life
+Career

-Thomas Stamford Bingley Raffles was born on on board the ship Ann, off the coast of Port Morant, Jamaica, to Captain Benjamin Raffles (1739, London – 23 November 1811, Deptford) and Anne Raffles (née Lyde) (1755 – 8 February 1824, London).
+Thomas Stamford Bingley Raffles was born on on board the ship Ann, off the coast of Port Morant, Jamaica, to Captain Benjamin Raffles and Anne Raffles (née Lyde).
 Benjamin served as a ship master for various ships engaged in the direct trade between England and the West Indies.
 Although some biographers have suggested that Benjamin was involved in the slave trade, modern historians have refuted such claims.
 When Benjamin ended his involvement in the West India trade in 1800, it caused his family considerable hardship.
+He was a Free Mason.
 The little money the family had went into sending the young Raffles to the Mansion House Academy, Hammersmith, a moderately priced boarding school, offering Latin, Greek, French, arithmetic, bookkeeping and geography, that specialised in preparing boys for clerkships or the army.
 In 1795, at the age of 14, Raffles started working in London as a clerk for the East India Company.
 Nine years later, in 1804, the 23-year-old Raffles married Olivia Mariamne Devenish, a widow 10 years his senior, who was formerly married to Jacob Cassivelaun Fancourt, an assistant surgeon in Madras, who had died in 1800.

-In 1805, he was sent to Prince of Wales Island, Malaya, starting his long association with Southeast Asia.
-He started as assistant secretary, under the Honourable Philip Dundas, the new governor of Penang.
+In 1805, he was sent to Penang Island in British Malaya, starting his long association with Southeast Asia.
+He started as assistant secretary, under Philip Dundas, the new governor of Penang.
 At this time, he also made the acquaintance of Thomas Otho Travers, who would accompany him for the next 20 years.

 Java Island

 British invasion of Java

-His knowledge of the Malay language, as well as his wit and ability, gained him favour with Lord Minto, the governor-general of India, and he was sent to Malacca.
+His knowledge of the Malay language, as well as his wit and ability, gained him favour with Lord Minto, the then governor-general of India, and he was sent to Malacca.

-In 1811, after the annexation of the Kingdom of Holland by France during Napoleon's war, Raffles had no choice but to leave the country.
+In 1811, after the annexation of the Kingdom of Holland by France during the Napoleonic Wars, Raffles had no choice but to leave the country.
 He mounted a military expedition against the Dutch and French in Java, in the Dutch East Indies.
 The war was swiftly conducted by Admiral Robert Stopford, General Frederick Augustus Wetherall, and Colonel Robert Rollo Gillespie, who led a well-organised army against an opposing army of mostly French conscripts with little proper leadership.

 The previous Dutch governor, Herman Willem Daendels, had built a well-defended fortification at Meester Cornelis, now Jatinegara.
 His successor, Governor Jan Willem Janssens, who coincidentally had surrendered to the British five years earlier at the Cape Colony, mounted a brave but ultimately futile defence at the fortress.
 The British, led by Colonel Gillespie, stormed the fort and captured it within three hours.
 Governor Janssens attempted to escape inland but was captured.

 The British invasion of Java took a total of 45 days, during which Raffles was appointed the lieutenant-governor of the Dutch East Indies by Lord Minto before hostilities formally ceased.
 He took his residence at Buitenzorg, and despite having a small group of Britons as his senior staff, kept many of the Dutch civil servants in the governmental structure.